Abdul Wali Khan University Mardan: Campuses and libraries

 There is also a digital library serving all campuses.

 University College of Science, Shankar

-The University College of Science, Shankar has departments of Chemistry and Computer Science.
-University College of Science, Shankar, is housed in a 12.5-acre complex with state-of-the-art research laboratories.
+The University College of Science in Shankar has departments of Chemistry and Computer Science.
+It is housed in a 12.5-acre complex with state-of-the-art research laboratories.
 It has full-fledged working laboratories in physical chemistry, organic chemistry, inorganic chemistry, analytical chemistry and computer science.
 A video lecture facility is also available.

 Garden Campus

 The newly constructed Garden Campus of the university is spread over on more than 2000 Kanals of land having state of the art infrastructure, well equipped laboratories, one of the biggest libraries of the region, computer labs, three hostels with a capacity of 1500 students, two on campus colleges, sports complex and many other facilities.
 Classes in the campus have been started.